knative/docs/docs/eventing/getting-started.md

 kubectl get pods --namespace knative-eventing
 ```

-If the `knative-eventing` namespace or the `imc-controller-*` does not exist, use the following steps to install Knative Eventing with the in-memory channel provisioner:
+If the `knative-eventing` namespace or the `imc-controller-*` does not exist, use the following steps to install Knative Eventing with the in-memory channel:

 1. Make sure that you have a functioning Kubernetes cluster.
 See the [Comprehensive Install guide](../install) for more information.
    - Old versions of Knative Serving doesn't necessarily work well with latest Knative Eventing, so try to install the latest version of Knative Serving.